-2006 Decisions - In 2006, the Company awarded long-term compensation for named executive officers pursuant to the program described above resulting in the awards of stock options and restricted stock identified in the Summary Compensation Table, Grants of Plan Based Awards Table, and the Outstanding Equity Awards Table.

-In determining the annual grants of stock options and restricted stock, the Company considered market data on total compensation packages, the value of long-term incentive grants, total shareholder return and shareholder dilution and, except in the case of the Chief Executive Officer, the recommendations of the Chief Executive Officer.
+Subsequent Option Grants - On January 17, 2008, the Company awarded long-term compensation pursuant to the program described above resulting in the awards of stock options to Mr. Koning (20,000), Mr. Haan (20,000) and Mr. Swets (15,000).
+In determining this grant of stock options, the Company considered market data on total compensation packages, the value of long-term incentive grants, total shareholder return and shareholder dilution and, except in the case of the Chief Executive Officer, the recommendations of the Chief Executive Officer.